abhishek-g-suresh/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

    1. Configure Management Switches.

-      1. For spine switches (Mellanox).
+      1. For Mellanox spine switches.

-          1. Access the spine `switch1` using minicom.
-Here we assume `/dev/ttyUSB1` is `spine01`.
+          1. Access the mellanox switch using Ip address or using minicom. \

             ```
+              ssh admin@10.1.0.2
+             ```

+             ```
               minicom -b 115200 -D /dev/ttyUSB1
              ```
-             >__Note:__ Device name may vary.
+             >__Note:__ Device name and Ip may vary.

-          1. Login to the spine `switch1` using the switch credentials.
+          1. Login to the switch using the switch credentials.
 Login prompt for Mellanox switch is as follows:

              ```
              Welcome to minicom 2.7.1